 The District of Columbia Board of Chiropractic (BOC), a division within the DC Department of Health, Health Regulation and Licensing Administration (HRLA), has the responsibility to regulate the practice of chiropractic medicine in the District of Columbia.

 "To protect and enhance the health, safety, and well-being of District of Columbia residents by promoting evidence-based best practices in health regulation, high standards of quality care and implementing policies that prevent adverse events."

 The DC Board of Medicine regulates Surgical Assistants.
 The application comes to the Board through the advisory committee.

-The Board of Nursing is mandated to regulate the practice of registered nurses (RN), practical nurses (LPN), and advanced practice registered nurses (APRN)—nurse midwives, nurse anesthetists, clinical nurse specialists and nurse practitioners and trained medication employees (TME).
+The Board of Nursing regulates the following providers of health care: registered nurses (RNs); licensed practical nurses (LPNs); advanced practice registered nurses (APRNs) to include: nurse midwives, nurse anesthetists, clinical nurse specialists and nurse practitioners; and nursing assis